 The screenshot below shows the two ways that a review stage can be configured.

 The All studies must be screened by option lets you define who must screen each study in the stage.
-You could use this functionality to ensure that an experienced reviewer(s) will at the very least screen all studies.
+You could use this functionality to ensure that an experienced reviewer(s) will screen all studies.
 In the example below, Julie or Ghida must screen each study.
 The second vote, assuming two reviewers are required, could come from anyone on the author team, regardless of how many people are listed in this rule.

 The Conflicts can be resolved by option lets you control who can resolve conflicts during the screening process.
 Any reviewer who is a member of this group will have the permission to resolve conflicts.
 If no one is assigned to the group then everyone will be able to resolve conflicts.

-Extraction
+Extraction 1

 You’ve got the same team progress but at the moment there are no options for rules.